 On February 16, 2021, a criminal court in Iraqi Kurdistan sentenced journalist Guhdar Zebari to six years imprisonment on charges of destabilizing the security and stability of Iraq’s Kurdistan region.
 Zebari, who was arrested by Kurdish security forces in October 2020, is serving a reduced sentence at the Asayish general directorate in Erbil.
 He is due to be released in February 2023.

-Zebari reports and edits for the news website Wllat News in Akre, a northern Kurdish city.
+Zebari reports and edits for the news website Wllat Media in Akre, a northern Kurdish city.
 At the time of his arrest, he was preparing to launch a Kurmanji-dialect edition of Wllat News, according to the paper’s editor-in-chief, Wrya Hussein.